 3 March, Education Society Ground, Drive-in-Road, Amdavad, Gujarat — Bharata Yatra 2010

-The crowd that comes to see Amma in the Gujarat capital wears some of the most colorful fabrics on this Bharata Yatra.
-Big white turbans and brightly painted dresses show a proud people — the tradition of India’s many cultures is evident.
+The crowd that comes to see Amma in the Gujarat capital wears some of the most colourful fabrics on this Bharata Yatra.
+Big white turbans and brightly painted dresses show a proud people – the tradition of India’s many cultures is evident.
 Amma arrived just after sunset.
-The car drove to the lotus shaped mandapam where the devotees were ready to garland Her and to perform the pada puja to welcome Amma.
+The car drove to the lotus-shaped mandapam where the devotees were ready to garland Her and perform the pada puja to welcome Amma.

 The backdrop on the stage captured elements of the Amritapuri temple giving the simple message that Amma’s temple is everywhere and that it is up to us to build our own Amritapuri wherever we are.

 The mayor of Amdavad, Mr Kanaji Thakore, welcomed Amma to Amdavad recalling the vast relief effort and rehabilitation in the Bhuj area in this state after the devastating earthquake of 2001.

 The benefactors of the three villages that Amma rebuilt also came to the program.
 The men wore traditional white pants and turbans, and the women wore black dresses with colourful patchwork, displaying their traditional outlook on life.
 These proud people have come to see Amma in Amdavad ever since they met her during the relief operation.
 For them, she is their saviour, the amazing Hindu who built them new houses and a mosque after they had been destroyed.